bayashi/xfg/README.md

-      --indent string            Indent string for the top of each line (default " ") --color-path string        Color name to highlight keywords in a path (default "cyan") --color-content string     Color name to highlight keywords in a content line (default "red") -h, --help                     Show help (This message) and exit -v, --version                  Show version and build command info and exit
+      --indent string            Indent string for the top of each line (default " ") --color-path string        Color name to highlight keywords in a path (default "cyan") --color-content string     Color name to highlight keywords in a content line (default "red") --xfgignore-file string    .xfgignore file path if you have it except XDG base directory or HOME directory -h, --help                     Show help (This message) and exit -v, --version                  Show version and build command info and exit
 ```